Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

 d.
 Inspire followers to transcend their own interests for higher-order goals

 e.
-Change organizations to accommodate their own visions rather than work within existing ones
+Alter organizations to accommodate their own visions rather than work within existing ones

-These traits sound appealing; but stop and think.
+These traits may sound appealing; but stop and think.
 They fit some of history’s major monsters.
-Adolf Hitler’s style of leadership fulfills every one of these criteria.
+Adolf Hitler’s style of leadership, for instance, fulfills every one of these criteria.

 a.
-Hitler convinced a critical mass of Germans that things must change.
+He convinced a critical mass of Germans that things must change.
 “Germany awake!” was emblazoned on Nazi banners.

 b.
-Hitler offered a new vision for Germany and was able to muster the public support necessary to implement it.
-He instituted a “new order” and more than 20 million people paid with their lives.
+He offered a new vision for Germany and was able to muster the public support necessary to implement it.
+Then 20 million people paid for it with their lives.

 d.
-Hitler inspired Germans to set aside their private wants in favor of his public vision.
+He inspired Germans to set aside their private wants in favor of his public vision.

 e.
-Hitler altered the organization of German government to fit his own vision, rather than changing his vision to fit German government.
-In fact, his Law for Alleviating the Distress of People and Reich is a blueprint for precisely that sort of alteration.
+He altered the organization of German government to fit his own vision.
+In fact, his Law for Alleviating the Distress of People and Reich is precisely such a blueprint.

 f.
-Hitler mentored his followers own development (as Nazis) and made sure they closely monitored their neighbor’s “development” as well.
+He mentored his followers own development (as Nazis) and made sure they closely monitored their neighbor’s “development” as well.

 The search for transformational leadership distracts us from this simple fact: our schools mirror our nation.
-What is wrong with them is commonly wrong with America.
+What is wrong with them is largely wrong with America.
 We don’t need educational Führers.
 We need a less-savage nation where the rich can’t buy the government and the young, the old, the sick, and the poor have a voice and dignity.
 Achieve these objectives and our schools will be more productive.
 Fail to achieve them and they will remain very troubled.
-But even if, by some magic, our nation becomes kinder and more compassionate, there will be irreconcilable school conflicts that no leadership can surmount.
-School administrators must remain forever east of Eden.
+But even if, by some magic, our nation becomes kinder and more compassionate, there will be irreconcilable school conflicts that no style of leadership can ever surmount.
+In short, school administrators must remain forever east of Eden.

 1. Clabaugh, G. K. & Rozycki, E. G. The School as Organization at http://www.newfoundations.com/OrgTheory/SchoolasOrg.html#basic